-Note: Total number of banks includes deposit-taking banks, investment banks, development banks and banks under the administration of the SDIF, but excludes participation banks (Islamic banks).
+Note: Total number of banks includes deposit-taking banks, investment banks and development banks, but excludes participation banks (Islamic banks).

-As of March 31, 2016, 46 banks were operating in Turkey (excluding participation banks and the banks under the administration of the SDIF) according to the Turkish Banks Association.
-Thirty-three of these were deposit-taking banks (including the Bank) and the remaining banks were investment and development banks (six participation banks, which conduct their business under different legislation in accordance with Islamic banking principles, are not included in this analysis).
-Among the deposit-taking banks, three banks were state-controlled banks, nine were private domestic banks and 21 were private foreign banks.
+As of March 31, 2015, 47 banks were operating in Turkey (excluding participation banks).
+Thirty-four of these were deposit-taking banks (including the Bank) and the remaining banks were investment and development banks (four participation banks, which conduct their business under different legislation in accordance with Islamic banking principles, are not included in this analysis).
+Among the deposit-taking banks, three banks were state-controlled banks, 10 were private domestic banks, 19 were private foreign banks and two were under the administration of the SDIF.
 The Banking Law permits deposit-taking banks to engage in all fields of financial activities, including deposit collection, corporate and consumer lending, foreign exchange transactions, capital market activities and securities trading.
 Typically, major commercial banks have nationwide branch networks and provide a full range of banking services, while smaller commercial banks focus on wholesale banking.
 The main objectives of development and investment banks are to provide medium-and long-term funding for investment in different sectors.
 On February 3, 2015, the SDIF took over management of Asya Katılım Bankası A.Ş. ("Bank Asya"), a private participation bank.
 The BRSA announced that this action was taken due to Bank Asya's violation of a provision of the Banking Law that requires banks to have a transparent and open shareholding and organizational structure that does not obstruct the efficient auditing of the banks by the BRSA.
-On May 29, 2015, the BRSA announced that shareholding rights (except dividends), management and audit of Bank Asya is to be transferred to the SDIF for partial or full transfer, sale or merger of the bank pursuant to Article 71 of the Banking Law; provided that any loss shall be deducted from the shares of the existing shareholders.
-In May 2016, the Chairman of the BRSA announced that the SDIF will either sell Bank Asya by the end of May or Bank Asya's license will be cancelled by the BRSA.
-As of the date of this Base Prospectus, there has not been any development in relation to the status of Bank Asya.
-As indicated above, upon the BRSA's permission granted to Ziraat Katılım and Vakıf Katılım in May 2015 and February 2016, respectively, for each to operate as a participation bank, the number of participation banks operating in Turkey increased to six.
+On May 29, 2015, the BRSA announced that shareholding rights (except dividends), management and audit of Bank Asya is to be transferred to the SDIF for partial or full transfer, sale or merger of the bank pursuant to Article 71 of the Banking Law; provided that the loss shall be deducted from the shares of the existing shareholders.

-Deposit-taking Turkish banks' total balance sheets have grown at a CAGR of 17.3% from December 31, 2008 to March 31, 2016, driven by loan book expansion and customer deposits growth, which increased by a CAGR of 21.2% and 15.0%, respectively, during the same period according to the BRSA.
-Despite strong growth of net loans and customer deposits since 2008, the Turkish banking sector remains significantly under-penetrated compared with banking penetration in the eurozone.
-Loans/GDP and deposits/GDP ratios of the Turkish banking sector were 77.4% and 67.6%, respectively, as of December 31, 2015 according to BRSA data, whereas 19 countries in the eurozone's banking sector had average loan and deposit penetration ratios of 165.8% and 163.5%, respectively, as of the same date based upon data from the ECB.
+Deposit-taking Turkish banks' total balance sheets have grown at a compound average growth rate ("CAGR") of 19.1% from December 31, 2007 to March 31, 2015, driven by loan book expansion and customer deposits growth, which increased by a CAGR of 23.3% and 16.7%, respectively, between December 31, 2007 and March 31, 2015, in each case according to the BRSA.
+Despite strong growth of net loans and customer deposits since 2007, the Turkish banking sector remains significantly under-penetrated compared with banking penetration in the eurozone.
+Loans/GDP and deposits/GDP ratios of the Turkish banking sector were 72% and 64%, respectively, as of December 31, 2014 according to BRSA data, whereas the eurozone's banking sector had loan and deposit penetration ratios of 166% and 167%, respectively, as of the same date based upon the European Central Bank's data.